tmaxthomas/Mx_Math/README.md

 In brief, this program uses trees to parse, evaluate, and modify functions in order to perform several sorts of mathematical operations, such as computation of derivatives.

 How to run this program:
+The first program argument should be the function the user wants parsed.
+Refer to guidelines for function syntax for details about syntax
+Instructions for the various second arguments are as follows:

+evaluation: Evaluates the function at the given value of x (third argument)

+Guidelines for function syntax:
+Whitespace: The user may put as many spaces in the input string as they want.
+Tabs and newline characters, however, will cause program errors.
+Trigonometry and other operators:
+Sine -> sin(*expression*)
+Cosine -> cos(*expression*)
+Tangent -> tan(*expression*)
+Natural logarithm -> ln(*expression*)
+Parentheses: Don't nest them.
+So, don't do this: ((x + 3)).
+This, however, is fine: ((x + 3) * 2)